paige-chang/MountainCar/README.md

 # MountainCar

-This repository contains my project that solve a classical control problem.
-The environment is provided by the OpenAI Gym (MountainCar-v0).
+This repository contains my project that solve a classical control problem using SARSA-Lambda reinforcement learning algorithm.

 ![Output sample](mountaincar.gif)

-The goal of the MountainCar task is to drive up the mountain on the right.
-Since the car's engine is not strong enough to scale the mountain in a single pass, the only way to succeed is to learn to leverage the gravity, driving back and forth to build up momentum.
-For any given state (position and velocity) of the car, the agent is given the choice of driving left, driving right, or not using the engine at all.
-MountainCar-v0 defines "solving" as getting average reward of -110.0 over 100 consecutive trials.
-The agent receives a negative reward at every step when the goal is not reached.
+The goal of the MountainCar task is to drive up a car to the mountain hill on the right.
+As the car's engine is not strong enough to scale the mountain in a single pass, the only way for the agent to succeed is to learn how to leverage the gravity, driving back and forth to build up momentum.
+For any given moment of the car, the agent can choose driving left, driving right, or not using the engine at all.
+MountainCar-v0 in OpenAI Gym defines the target as getting average reward of -110.0 over 100 consecutive trials.

-I implemented SARSALamda with function approximation that solved the problem within 300 episodes